Vacqueyras: Tourism

 The appeal of this commune's wines has fostered wine tourism.
 Numerous wineries offer tastings of their ranges.

 A road leads from the village, eventually becoming a track suitable for vehicles, providing access to old red gypsum mines, the "Chambre du Turc" (Turk's Chamber), and the foot of the Dentelles de Montmirail mountain range, passing by the Vacqueyras menhir.

 There is a tourist information office, several hotels, bed and breakfasts, guesthouses, and a campsite.

-Equipment or serivces
+Equipment or services

 Urban transport

 The village is served morning and evening by a bus line linking Vaison-la-Romaine to Carpentras.